kei-kheng/wildfire_inpainting/README.md

 # Project Progress
 Sucessful implementation of single-agent exploration scenario for grayscale ellipses.
 However, it was realised that the current model architecture only performs denoising and not inpainting.
 The next steps are:
 - [X] Revised model architecture to perform inpainting on grayscale images - **unsatisfactory results**.
 Tried CAE, PCAE and U-Net.
-- [X] Multi-agent exploration scenario
+- [X] Multi-agent exploration scenario.
-- [X] Dataset: Export individual frames from .seq files (provided by Zak) as JPG/PNG
+- [X] Dataset: Export individual frames from .seq files (provided by Zak) as JPG/PNG.
-- [X] Revise model architecture to perform inpainting on RGB images - **GANs**
+- [X] Revise model architecture to perform inpainting on RGB images - **GANs**.
 ---------------------------------------------------------------------------------------------------
-- [ ] Validation:
-    - [ ] Bigger, shuffled dataset
+- [ ] Train GAN on a larger dataset (~500 at the moment) for better generalization.
+Save one set of data for inferencing (not used in training).
+- [ ] Extend main.py to write the epoch number and losses (2) to a CSV file (pandas).
-    - [ ] Split dataset: training & testing
+- [ ] Extend main.py to write the training conditions to a TXT file.
-    - [ ] Write inference.py: Load trained model => Perform inferencing on data never seen before
-- [ ] Extract images of 'lines' (firefronts) from Zak's dataset => train model to inpaint lines
-- [ ] Implementation of RGB environment
+- [ ] Implementation of RGB environment.
 ---------------------------------------------------------------------------------------------------
-- [ ] Masking the training dataset with different types of noise
+- [ ] Masking the training dataset with different types of noise:
     - [X] Random noise
     - [X] 'Square' noise
     - [X] 'Agents: Explored region' noise